 Common Causes of Tax Debt

 There are many reasons people fall behind on their taxes.
 However, neglecting your debt can have a high price.
-Here are some common reasons why you may have IRS debt.
+Here are some common reasons why you may carry IRS tax debt:

 Failing to File Tax Returns

 This is one of the most common mistakes you can make as a tax filer.
-If you live in the U.S. and earn over $13,850 in a year as a single individual under the age of 65, you must file your federal tax return.
+If you live in the U.S. and earn $14,600 or more in a year as a single individual under the age of 65, you must file your federal tax return.
+Individuals over 65 who file individually and make $16,550 or more must also file taxes.

-If you don’t file your taxes, you may not know if you owe taxes or how much.
-This can lead to tax debt.
+If you don’t file your taxes when you fall into one of the required categories, this can lead to tax debt.

 Not Paying Estimated Taxes

-There may be other reasons why you may fail to pay taxes, such as a medical emergency that prevents you from filing your tax returns and paying taxes on time.
+Additional reasons, such as medical emergencies, natural disasters or financial distress can prevent you from filing your tax returns and paying taxes on time.
 Some taxpayers, especially when they’re filing taxes on their own, may make mistakes or claim deductions or exemptions they’re not qualified for.

-While it’s not uncommon to forget to pay the taxes you owe before the tax deadline, ignoring the issue can have serious consequences.
-The IRS offers a number of options, such as payment plans and extensions, to make it easier to pay.
+While it’s not uncommon to forget to pay your taxes before the IRS deadline, ignoring the issue can result in serious consequences.
+The IRS offers a number of options, such as payment plans and extensions, making it easier to pay what you owe.

-Here are eight consequences of ignoring your tax debt.
+Here are eight possible consequences of ignoring your tax debt:

 1. IRS Notices